Student Achievement Awards

 ORIGINAL MATERIAL: At least two-thirds of an entry must consist of original material, unless previously produced material has been given some unique and creative treatment.
 Entrants must specifically identify and give credit to all non-original material included in the entry.
 This includes music use.

-AWARDS: A crystal pillar is awarded to school for entries validated by a professor or teacher.
+AWARDS: A crystal pillar is awarded to the school for entries validated by a professor or teacher.
 Students responsible for the production, as specified in writing by the school, will each receive a certificate.

 RESTRICTION ON THE USE OF EMMY® MARK: Schools may refer to the fact that they are recipients of a NATAS Student Production Award, but may not use the Emmy® name or replica of the Emmy® figure in any form of commercial advertising or promotion.